Caswell County Training School: Growth as a training school (1934–1961)

 Enrollment at the training school grew steadily.
 In 1934-1935, 143 secondary school students and 123 elementary school students were taught by a faculty of eight, including N. L. Dillard and his wife, Gladys Dillard.
 Students published The Monitor newspaper, participated in sports and clubs (including glee, drama, and literary clubs), and held performances that drew large audiences.

 In 1935, the North Carolina Emergency Relief Administration (NCERA), a state New Deal program, oversaw approximately $2,000 in school repairs, including painting, site leveling, and landscaping.

 However, the school's expansion was hindered by inadequate facilities.
 An approved $16,000 PWA loan for a new building fell short of what was needed, and the Caswell County Board of Education tabled plans in 1940 for a new brick school, pending further funding availability.

 CCTS students thrived despite facility limitations.
 In 1939-1940, 402 of 440 students attended classes regularly, participating in clubs, and publishing The Torch newspaper.
 Five of the 61 graduates enrolled in college, and another five planned to attend a normal school or industrial school.
 Dillard encouraged students to take college entrance exams and helped arrange scholarships at institutions, including his alma mater, Shaw University.

 Principal Dillard was known for his exceptional communication skills and personal connection with students, whom he often remembered by name years after graduation.
 He held high expectations for them and valued education as a privilege.
 Under his continued leadership, the school flourished as a vital center for academic and vocational education, serving also as a hub for community activities.

 By the mid-20th century, the original frame building was all the more overcrowded and outdated.
 However, with now enough funding for partial upgrades to commence, the school began to modernize with the construction of a new auditorium and cafeteria wing in 1949.
 This was followed by a three-story brick school building in 1951 that replaced the earlier structure, after school construction bonds were issued in 1950.

 These upgrades paved the way for academic recognition, as the school earned accreditation from the Southern Association of Colleges and Schools in 1955–the only high school in the county, Black or white, to achieve this distinction.

 During the 1955-1956 academic year, 19 faculty members taught 578 secondary school students, while 14 teachers handled the elementary grades.
 By fall 1957, Dillard stepped down from teaching to focus on the school's administration, which demanded more of his time.

-In 1960, the addition of a one-story, tripartite, red brick gymnasium further solidified CCTS' reputation as the county's best-equipped educational institution serving the African American community.
+In 1960, a one-story, tripartite red-brick gymnasium was added, further solidifying CCTS’s reputation as the county’s best-equipped educational institution serving the African American community.